Project Hotfoot (Laos): The Heintges Plan

 In September 1958, Brigadier General John A. Heintges left the U.S. Army.
 In November, he flew to Laos to evaluate the Programs Evaluation Office, with a mandate to take charge of it.
 Heintges concluded that the staff of the PEO was too small, and seemed intent only on delivering equipment.
 There was a suspicion that some military aid to Laos was diverted for French use in the Algerian War.

 Returning to Washington, DC, Heintges lobbied for a larger PEO.
 He pointed to the sad shape of the Royal Lao Army as proof of need of U.S. military materiel and training.
 He was granted an increase in staff.
 Also, on 22 January 1959, CINCPAC levied a requirement for 12 Special Forces Mobile Training Teams of eight men each; they were slated to start six months temporary duty in Laos on 1 April.
 The operation was kept secret from the American public and, in fact, U.S. commandos that were sent to Laos were given written orders stating they were going to Vietnam.
-A cover story was arranged; the U.S. mission was purportedly from the U.S. National Geodetic Survey.
+A cover story was arranged; the U.S. mission was purportedly from the United States Coast and Geodetic Survey.
 U.S. commandos were disguised as civilians and carried civilian identifications.
 General Donald Blackburn was charged with command of the mission.
 He prepared his men by requiring tutoring in both French and Lao, and insisting that all hands read the nonfiction book Street Without Joy, as well as the novel The Ugly American, before departure.

 However, negotiations with the French government delayed things.
 It was finally decided that the French instructors in Laos under the Geneva treaty would continue to teach tactics, while the American trainers would teach technical subjects.
 On 24 July 1959, the Mobile Training Teams arrived in Vientiane.
 Augmented by a control team 11 strong, the force was dubbed Project Hotfoot (Operation Hotfoot for security purposes); it was also known by the official but little-used title of the Laos Training Advisory Group.
 They were to work for the PEO as a training arm, teaching Lao soldiers the use of the M1 Garand, Browning Automatic Rifle, M1 Carbine, bazooka, M18 recoilless rifle, and both 60mm and 81mm mortars.
 The Green Berets were commanded on site by Lieutenant Colonel Arthur D. Simons.